jhumelsine/jhumelsine.github.io/_posts/2024-11-06-abstraction-cohesion.md

 # Introduction
 This blog is a continuation of the previous [Abstract](https://jhumelsine.github.io/2024/10/30/abstraction.html) blog where I follow up with _Cohesive Abstractions_.

 Abstractions may reference, depend upon and have knowledge of other Abstractions.
-We want to ensure that when this occurs, we want to ensure that the concrete implementations for these Abstracts are resolved consistently.
+We want to ensure that when this occurs that the concrete implementations for these Abstracts are resolved consistently.

 # Cohesion and Coupling
 Before I get into consistent management of _Cohesive Abstractions_, I need to explain _Cohesion_ and _Coupling_.